-- Pregnancy assistance treatments, which include but are not limited to, infertility treatment and related Services, in addition to: - Assisted Reproductive Technology (ART), such as artificial insemination, sperm washing, gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), and in vitro fertilization; - Embryo transfer procedures; - Drug and/or hormonal therapy for fertility enhancement; - Ultrasounds, lab work and other testing in conjunction with infertility treatment; - Reversal of voluntary sterilization; - Surrogate parenting, donor eggs, donor sperm and host uterus; and - Storage and retrieval of all reproductive materials.
-(Diagnostic testing done to determine the diagnosis of infertility, treatment of polycystic ovary disease, and treatment of endometriosis are not considered to be infertility treatment.) - Surrogate mother Services. - Voluntary abortions unless the attending Physician certifies that the abortion was necessary to safeguard the life of the woman, or that the unborn child's viability was threatened by continuation of the Pregnancy.
+- Pregnancy assistance treatments, which include but are not limited to, infertility treatment and related Services, in addition to: - Assisted Reproductive Technology (ART), such as artificial insemination, sperm washing, gamete intrafallopian transfer (GIFT), zygote intrafallopian transfer (ZIFT), and in vitro fertilization; - drug and/or hormonal therapy for fertility enhancement; - embryo transfer procedures; - reversal of voluntary sterilization; - storage and retrieval of all reproductive materials; - surrogate parenting, donor eggs, donor sperm and host uterus; and - ultrasounds, lab work and other testing in conjunction with infertility treatment (diagnostic testing done to determine the diagnosis of infertility, treatment of polycystic ovary disease, and treatment of endometriosis are not considered to be infertility treatments); - surrogate mother Services, including all services and supplies related to the conception of pregnancy for a Covered Person acting as a surrogate mother. - voluntary abortions unless the attending Physician certifies that the abortion was necessary to safeguard the life of the woman, or that the unborn child's viability was threatened by continuation of the Pregnancy.
 Services for any medical complication arising from a voluntary abortion are not excluded from coverage.